grrrwaaa/courses/datt4950/cellular.md

 <iframe width="480" height="360" src="https://www.youtube.com/embed/8dTmUr5qKvI?rel=0" frameborder="0" allowfullscreen></iframe>

 One approach to simulating RD using CA is the *Gray-Scott* model, as described in [Pearson, J. E. Complex Patterns in a Simple System](http://arxiv.org/pdf/patt-sol/9304003.pdf).
+A browser-based example is [here](https://pmneila.github.io/jsexp/grayscott/).

 There is [a wonderful archive of this model at this webpage](http://mrob.com/pub/comp/xmorphia/), including many great video examples of the [u-skate world](http://www.youtube.com/watch?v=F5oKgVZ6bTk), and even [u-skate in 3D](http://www.youtube.com/watch?v=B03lcPEmSOQ).

 ![The Gray-Scott parameter map](img/xmorphia-parameter-map.jpg)

 Some of these systems share resemblance with analog video feedback ([example](http://www.youtube.com/watch?v=hDYEVv9t32U), [example](http://www.youtube.com/watch?v=Uw5onuS2_mw)), which has been exploited by earlier media artists (notably the Steiner and Woody Vasulka).

-## Multi-Scale Systems

-Several cellular systems can be coupled together at different scales.

-- Perhaps each cell of a macro-CA is itself an entire micro-CA world.
-Or several CA can overlap with different spatial relationships.
+## Spatial transformation systems

-- Different indexing rules (such as affine transformations of coordinate space) can be used to impart non-local symmetries and behavior.
-- Different rules (or different neighborhood specifications) can be run in parallel on the same shared data.
+Apart from smooth sampling, we can also introduce interesting behaviours by transforming the space itself as it is sampled.
+Different indexing rules (such as affine transformations of coordinate space) can be used to impart non-local symmetries and behavior.
+Different rules (or different neighborhood specifications) can be run in parallel on the same shared data.

-- Higher- and lower-level systems could progress at different rates (or statistical frequencies).
+Such transformations can effectively create non-standard neighbourhood rules.

+Transformations can be global, or vary according to local field variations.
+For example, [this beautiful viscous fingering shadertoy](https://www.shadertoy.com/view/Xst3Dj) uses continuous values and sampling along with a spatial rotation, where the rotation applied is a result of the field's [curl](https://en.wikipedia.org/wiki/Curl_(mathematics)) (the infinitesimal rotation) at a particular point.

 ### Ima Traveller